gunthercox/ChatterBot/docs/conversations.rst

 .. image:: _static/statement-relationship.svg
    :alt: ChatterBot statement relationship

-The :code:`Response` object's :code:`occurrence` attribute indicates the number of times that the statement has been given as a response.
+The count of recorded statements with matching, or similar text indicates the number of times that the statement has been given as a response.
 This makes it possible for the chat bot to determine if a particular response is more commonly used than another.